rhondacrespo/EpiProject/README.md

 # EpiProject
-This is Rhonda &amp; Carlos' epi project
+This is Rhonda's and Carlos' epidemiology project for ISCS 120: Intro to Programming at SFCC